 May The 4th Be With You!
 The Blerdiest Star Wars Day Celebrations On Mace Windu’s Internet

-That sound you hear is thousands of excited blerds fighting each other with plastic light sabres to celebrate Star Wars Day–May the 4th–where cosplayers, Sci-Fi lovers and space-obsessed geeks show their undying love for one of the most iconic film franchises of all-time.
+That sound you hear is thousands of excited blerds fighting each other with plastic lightsabers to celebrate Star Wars Day–May the 4th–where cosplayers, Sci-Fi lovers and space-obsessed geeks show their undying love for one of the most iconic film franchises of all-time.

 If you didn’t know, May the 4th is a play on the sacred salutation “may the force be with you” repeated by Jedi knights (like Luke Skywalker) who use the mystical energy field to battle the dark side throughout the classic 9-movie saga (you can stream on Disney+ if you haven’t already).